Regnm0ln1/Themer/README.md

 # Themer
 A program for automatically generating color-themes using an image as a reference, mainly for kitty

+## Requirements
+Requires the python PILLOW library

 ## Install
-Clone the repo, change the IMAGE_PATH in the color_distance.py file to your desired image, then run
+Clone the repo, then run
-> python color_distance.py
+> python color_distance.py [path to image]

 in the terminal when in the cloned directory.
-Put the output in you kitty.conf file (if it's for kitty ofcourse)
+Put the output in you kitty.conf file, or where you keep your kitty color configs (if it's for kitty ofcourse)

+There is now also a quick fix for automatically running the script on wallpaper change is in the "monitor-wallpaper-events.sh" script, change "[]" to the path to color-distance.py.
+It only works for xfce at the moment but I am looking for a more permanent and universal fix.
+This script will add the config to a file called current-theme.conf, this must be linked to from your kitty.conf by writing "include current-theme.conf" at the top of the file.

 ## Problems
 Currently doesn't support specifying dark or bright background